top of page

 ADVERSE EVENT REPORTING FOR CANNABIS LICENCE HOLDERS.
 A guide to compliance in Canada

-The Canadian cannabis industry, since its federal legalization, has entered a new phase of maturation defined by heightened regulatory scrutiny and an increasing focus on consumer safety.
-For cannabis licence holders, particularly small and medium-sized enterprises (SMEs), navigating the complex requirements for post-market surveillance and adverse event (AE) reporting presents a significant
+The Canadian cannabis industry has entered a new phase of maturation since its federal legalization.
+This phase is marked by heightened regulatory scrutiny and an increasing focus on consumer safety.
+For cannabis licence holders, especially small and medium-sized enterprises (SMEs), navigating the complex requirements for post-market surveillance and adverse event (AE) reporting is a significant challenge.
+Non-compliance with Health Canada's regulations can expose businesses to serious risks, including warning letters and product recalls.
+It can also undermine consumer trust and brand reputation.

-challenge.
-Failure to comply with Health Canada's regulations not only exposes businesses to significant compliance risks, including warning letters and product recalls, but also undermines consumer trust and brand reputation.
-The core of these obligations is found in Section 248.1 of the Cannabis Regulations, which mandates a dual reporting structure: the expedited reporting of all serious adverse reactions within a strict 15-day timeline, and the preparation of a comprehensive and critical Annual Summary Report for all known adverse reactions.
+The core of these obligations is found in Section 248.1 of the Cannabis Regulations.
+This section mandates a dual reporting structure: the expedited reporting of all serious adverse reactions within a strict 15-day timeline and the preparation of a comprehensive Annual Summary Report for all known adverse reactions.
 Many licence holders struggle with a lack of resources, regulatory expertise, and adequate systems to meet these demands effectively.

 This whitepaper serves as a practical, actionable guide for Canadian cannabis licence holders to demystify their regulatory obligations.
 It provides a clear framework for understanding Health Canada's expectations, avoiding common and costly compliance pitfalls, and establishing an efficient and scalable adverse events monitoring and management system.
 By embracing the best practices outlined herein, companies can transform their compliance activities from a burdensome cost center into a strategic asset that protects consumers, generates invaluable product insights, and builds a foundation of long-term brand trust.